xjussix/jussimakela-web/posts/howthingsoughttobe.md

 >
 > Leaders educe behaviours, not compel.

 There's simply too many to mention, definitely a book to revisit!
-Also, it is an excellent description of the chaordic organisations in the [Marshall model](https://flowchainsensei.wordpress.com/rightshifting/the-marshall-model/), the most effective collective mindset of organisations.
-Couldn't be further from the analytical organisations and this book makes the difference extremely obvious.